freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

 is different from prose by a _lack of predetermined idea_
 and following the sound instead of image or along with it, like any verse)

+Music is not luxury or background but an assistance for thinking in verse.

 -->

 <!-- This [(is)] an (example) [sentence]. -->